Content Inspection Features

 |

-analysis and threat detection of HTTP content.
-Brotli is a high-efficiency data
+for improved analysis and threat detection of HTTP content.
+Brotli is a

-compression format with widespread support that was developed by Google for HTTP web
+high-efficiency data compression format that Google developed for HTTP web

 applications and content.
 Palo Alto Networks Security subscription services, such as

-Advanced Threat Prevention, Advanced WildFire Advanced URL Filtering, and others
+Advanced Threat Prevention, Advanced WildFire, and Advanced URL Filtering, rely on

-rely on the CTD engine to facilitate traffic inspection.
-With the addition of the
+the CTD engine to facilitate traffic inspection.
+With the addition of the Brotli

-the network as an unsupported content-encoding type, is now processed and available
+through the network as an unsupported content-encoding type, making the traffic

-for inspection by various Palo Alto Networks content inspection features.
-This
+available for inspection by various Palo Alto Networks content inspection features.

-includes, but is not limited to Precision AI™ optimized features such as Advanced WildFire: Inline Cloud Analysis,
+This includes, but is not limited to, Precision AI® optimized features such as Advanced WildFire: Inline Cloud Analysis,

 Advanced Threat Prevention: Inline Cloud